njenn001/seeds/Python/examples/reqs/README.md

-# Python
+# Requirements

-This section will cover object oriented programming principles established using Python.
+This example uses a import to prove programming principles.
+Imports a class that connects to a prebuilt Python package, os.
+We will use it to download online packages.

 ## Principles

     - Program Structure
     - Packages / Imports